chozelinek/sacoco/tutorial.md

 - decade
 - period
 - collection
-- source

-Moreover, we will add the title of the recipe as a free text field (it won't be used for the distributions).
+Moreover, we will add the source and the title of the recipe as a free text field (they won't be used for the distributions).

 To get this file we use the script `meta2cqpweb.py`.